Ask AI

 Quality improvement

-Quality of care: as per EACTS/ESC 2021 guidelines, Consider introducing tools to measure quality of care and identifying opportunities for improved treatment quality and patient outcome.
+Quality of care: as per EACTS/ESC 2024 guidelines, consider evaluating quality of care and identifying opportunities for improved treatment of AF by practitioners and institutions to improve patient experiences.

 C